ochairo/vanillante/README.md

 ## Overview

 This is a starting point project for single page application.
-It's designed to be adaptable, modifiable, maintainable, framework agnostic,
+It's designed to be adaptable, modifiable, maintainable.
-but at the same time open to adapting frameworks and libraries.
+It's framework-agnostic but at the same time open to adapting frameworks and libraries.

 ## Tech stack